 - Low accountability by the admin concerned and a shortfall in the motivation to use Workday.
 This subsequently leads to a lack of knowledge of even basic functionalities.

-- Resistant to Change: Still comfortable with the older practices and the eventual set back to the older ways to get the job done.
+- Resistant to Change: Still comfortable with the older practices and the eventual setback to the older ways to get the job done.

-These are top reasons for low Workday user adoption and if any of these symptoms sound familiar, then keep reading to find out the solution.
+These are the top reasons for low Workday user adoption and if any of these symptoms sound familiar, then keep reading to find out the solution.

-An Effective Plan To Boost Workday Adoption At Your Organization
+An Effective Plan to Boost Workday Adoption at Your Organization

 In this section, we will briefly cover some critical tips to maximize the return derived from your Workday HCM software.
 Some of them are best suited for the pre-rollout phase and the rest for post-launch stage.

 While Workday has proven to offer multiple benefits to those companies effectively using the software, it is imperative that you assess if your organization is prepared for a transition from the current practice to a software like Workday.
 This would entail deep diving into your organization’s structure, norms, technological setup or even the readiness of your workforce.

 Typically, you can call for a focus group with the organization’s department heads or your major stakeholders to help you find the details you need and get a sense of their confidence in deploying Workday.

 Surveys are also an effective way to gather readiness data along with getting the word out about a possible transition to Workday which eventually settles into the minds of your employees.

 This could be the step where you gauge any resistance from your staff and identify why they might face a challenge that factors into your Workday implementation plan.

 Every movement needs a leader to pioneer the shift within the organization.
 They would be the go-to for any Workday related challenges as well as managing the usage and adoption of the platform to carry out the required activities and attain the desired metrics.